thebitrebels/git-tresor/README.md

 - [Brandonstilson - Let's encrypt with node](https://medium.com/@brandonstilson/lets-encrypt-files-with-node-85037bea8c0e) - Source and inspiration for core encryption code
 - [git-secret](https://github.com/sobolevn/git-secret) - A bash-tool to store your private data inside a git repository.
 - [fastlane-match](https://docs.fastlane.tools/actions/match/) - Easily sync your certificates and profiles across your team
+- [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.